 Simply put, the difference between AI and generative AI is this: artificial intelligence is the umbrella category for all forms of machinery with human-like intelligence, while generative AI is a subset of this category referring to intelligent machines that can produce something new.

-We’ll explore four different subsets of AI, starting with generative AI—but again, this list is not exhaustive of all forms of AI, and it doesn’t delve into every single particularity of each type, but it will give you the takeaways you need.
+In this article, we'll explain generative AI and touch on three other common types of AI, giving you just enough information to understand the basics without feeling like you need a master’s degree in AI development.
+This list is not exhaustive of all forms of AI, and it doesn’t delve into every single particularity of each type, but it will give you the takeaways you need.

 Example: You’ve probably encountered the concept of generative AI via ChatGPT—that is, unless you’ve been living out in the wilderness for the past six months (in which case, welcome back!).
 ChatGPT is a tool that can both converse with you like a human and provide you with an original response to a prompt.
 Although, you could argue the outputs ChatGPT generates are not really “original,” because it has garnered its knowledge from sources across the internet like Reddit and Wikipedia and is merely predicting which next word is most likely to be the correct choice based on what it has learned.
 (Maybe that’s what we do, too, and we just don’t realize it?
 Tell that to Shakespeare and see how it makes him feel.)